We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 Warnings and advisory about Cockerels

-- Make any loud noises or shouting around a cock bird.
+- Making any loud noises or shouting around a cock bird will dramatically increase his alert level and can cause him to lash out.

 - Don’t bend over facing onto a cockerel.
 This is a direct threat posture.